Manipulating polariton condensates by Rashba-Dresselhaus coupling at room temperature: R esults

-Above measurements are performed under the voltage of around 2 V applied across the microcavity, where the RD coefficients are too small so that the RD effect can be neglected.
-We increase the voltage with small steps and monitor the dispersion of the microcavity below and above the threshold.
-Increasing the voltage moves only one set of the perpendicularly polarized LP branches with the other one set fixed, such that the energy difference between the two sets is decreased, showing the same behavior as the cavity modes in \cite{19-liquid crystal_science}.
-When the two LP branches with opposite parity and orthogonal polarization come into resonance at the voltage of around 4.5 V, the Rashba interaction shifts the two branches away along $k_x$ direction.
-Fig. 3(d, e) shows the left- and right-hand circularly polarized dispersion along $k_x$ direction when $k_y$=0, where the two spin components are shifted towards opposite directions along $k_x$ (Fig. 3(f)).
-Similar spin-dependent shift of the dispersion is also observed above the threshold where two condensates with opposite parity and orthogonal polarization come into resonance, as shown in Fig. 3(g) and (h).
-We also measured the dispersion at a fixed pumping power that is the same with that in Fig. 3(g) and (h), but different voltages ranging from 3 V to 6 V, as shown in Fig. S7.
+Measurements discussed above were performed with a voltage of around 2 V applied across the microcavity, where the RD coefficients are too small such that the RD effect can be neglected.
+We increase the voltage in small steps and monitor the dispersion of the microcavity below and above the threshold.
+Increasing the voltage moves only the horizontally linearly polarized LP branches with the vertically linearly polarized branches fixed, such that the energy difference between the two sets is decreased, showing the same behavior as the cavity modes in \cite{19-liquid crystal_science}.
+When the two LP branches with opposite parity and orthogonal polarization come into resonance at the voltage of around 4.5 V, the Rashba interaction shifts the two branches apart along the $k_x$ direction.
+Fig. 3(d, e) shows the left- and right-handed circularly polarized dispersion along $k_x$ direction when $k_y$=0, where the two spin components are shifted towards opposite directions along $k_x$ (Fig. 3(f)).
+A similar spin-dependent shift of the dispersion is also observed above the threshold where two condensates with opposite parity and orthogonal polarization come into resonance, as shown in Fig. 3(g) and (h).
+We also measured the dispersion at fixed pumping fluence (below threshold, Supplementary Fig. 7(a-h), the pump fluence is the same as Fig. 3(d,e); above threshold, Supplementary Fig. 7(i-p), the pump fluence is the same as Fig. 3(g,h)), but different voltages ranging from 3 V to 6 V, as shown in Supplementary Fig. 7.
 One polariton branch is tuned to approach the other fixed branch when the voltage is increased from 3 V to 4.5 V. Further increasing the voltage splits the two polariton branches.
-During this process, the threshold for the condensation of the two branch polaritons can vary greatly.
-For example, the population of the condensed polaritons of the lower-branch LP$_4$ at the voltage larger than 5.5 V is reduced greatly, so that polaritons condensed to only one branch.
-In this case, the external voltage acts to manipulate the polariton condensate, which is very challeging to be realized in common microcavities.
+During this process in Supplementary Fig. 7(i-p), the threshold for the condensation of the two polariton branches can vary greatly.
+For example, the population of the condensed polaritons in the lower-branch LP4 at the voltage larger than 5.5 V is reduced significantly, so that polaritons mainly condense to one branch LP5.
+In this case, the external voltage directly lets us manipulate the population and threshold of the polariton condensate, which is very challenging to be realized in common microcavities.